OpenEstate/OpenEstate-PHP-Wrapper-CMSms/README.md

 2. Log in to administration of *CMS made simple* and open `Extensions` → `OpenEstate PHP-Wrapper` → `Module Preferences`.
 Enter path and URL, that points to the folder with the exported scripts.
-3. The `Integration` tab shows, if path & URL is correctly configured.
+3. The `Integration` tab shows, if the correct script path is configured.

 #### How to use the module?